mjlacey/lithiuminventory/content/more/definitions-conventions.md

 ## Glossary

+###### Electrode potential

+Formally defined as the electromotive force (emf) of a galvanic cell comprising the electrode to be characterised and a reference electrode.
+Consequently, all electrode potentials must be stated versus the appropriate reference.
+By convention, standard electrode potentials are given relative to the standard hydrogen electrode (SHE).
+In lithium battery research, it is common to consider electrode potentials relative to a reference electrode comprising a lithium metal electrode immersed in a solution containing a lithium salt (Li/Li<sup>+</sup>).

+###### Negative electrode

+In a rechargeable electrochemical cell, the negative electrode is the electrode with the **lower** electrode potential during normal operation, and functions as the anode (i.e., is oxidised) during discharge.
+The use of the term "negative electrode" avoids ambiguity when distinguishing electrodes as formally it is the anode only on discharge (and hence, when charging, becomes the cathode).

+###### Positive electrode

+In a rechargeable electrochemical cell, the positive electrode is the electrode with the **higher** electrode potential during normal operation, and functions as the cathode (i.e., is reduced) during discharge.
+The use of the term "positive electrode" avoids ambiguity when distinguishing electrodes as formally it is the cathode only on discharge (and hence, when charging, becomes the anode).

 ###### Transference number

 In electrolytes, the transference number, {{% math %}}$T_i${{% /math %}}, is defined as the number of moles of species {{% math %}}$i${{% /math %}} transferred by migration, per Faraday of charge (1 F = 96485 C).
 The sum of the transport numbers of all ionic species in an electrolyte is 1, but {{% math %}}$T_i${{% /math %}} does not have any upper or lower bounds.